-To learn more about hunting bull moose on CWMUs, read the article on page 34 and visit wildlife.utah.gov/cwmu.
+To learn more about hunting bull moose on CWMUs, read the article on page 40 and visit wildlife.utah.gov/cwmu.

-Desert bighorn and Rocky Mountain bighorn sheep hunting
+Ram desert bighorn and ram Rocky Mountain bighorn sheep hunting

 A "ram" is a male desert bighorn sheep or a male Rocky Mountain bighorn sheep (R657-5-2(2)(q)).